Bursitis of the knee - specialists and information

 What are the causes of bursitis?

-• One-sided physical work, such as laying tiles or working in the garden,
+• one-sided physical work such as laying tiles or working in the garden;

-• Acute injuries caused by sports accidents or falls,
+• Acute injuries caused by sports accidents or falls;

-• Sports activities that put a strain on the knees, such as surfing, tennis, or soccer.
+• sports activitiesthat put a strain on the knees , such as surfing, tennis or soccer.

-How is bursitis of the knee diagnosed?
+How is knee bursitis diagnosed?

 • C - Compression: light pressure reduces swelling.